tmk1221/The-Rational-Designer/README.md

-# Data Science for Human Centered Product Design
+# The Rational Designer: MLUX for Discovery and Usability

 <br>